kwabenasapong/openpldoc/manual/source/android.rst

 Using OpenLP Android Application
 --------------------------------

+After you have completed the setup you will be on the main page with six buttons.

 .. image:: pics/droid_settings_return1.png

 Service
 ^^^^^^^

-After you have completed the setup you will be on the main page with six buttons.
 Selecting the :guilabel:`Service` button will take you to the Service Manager.
-Selecting an item with a long press in the service will immediately take it live on the projection screen.
+Selecting an item with a short press in the service will immediately take it live on the projection screen and you will stay on the service screen on your device.
+Selecting an item with a long press in the service will immediately take it live on the projection screen and to the live display on your device.
 You can also move up and down through the service items using the :guilabel:`Previous` and :guilabel:`Next` buttons as shown below.
 Use your hardware back button to take you back to the main screen.

 .. image:: pics/droid_service.png